annu12340/SumIt/attractiveReadme.md

 It is vey simple to use.....

 * Firstly just type the text inside the text area provided.
-* Then and finally click the button marked as "Generate".
+* Then finally click the button marked as "Generate".

 And you are done.
 Pretty easy!!🤩🤩